oceanprotocol/contracts/README.md

 [Go to helpers](docs/quickstart_bundle.md)

-If you have any difficulties with the quickstarts, or if you have further questions about how to use ocean.js please reach out to us on [Discord](https://discord.gg/TnXjkR5).
+If you have any difficulties with the quickstarts, or if you have further questions about how to use the contracts please reach out to us on [Discord](https://discord.gg/TnXjkR5).

 If you notice any bugs or issues with ocean.js please [open an issue on github](https://github.com/oceanprotocol/contracts/issues/new?assignees=&labels=bug&template=bug_report.md&title=). -->